 To read the full article, visit the Kentucky Economic Development Guide online.

 Gray Construction, a nationally ranked engineering, architecture and construction firm, was selected to provide design-build services for Champion’s new kitchen.
 Gray has more than 54 years of experience in manufacturing, automotive, food and beverage, distribution, hospitality and retail facility construction.
 Currently, Gray has several large projects that are underway or recently completed including: a Michelin Earthmover tire manufacturing plant in Anderson, S.C.; a Caterpillar Inc. manufacturing facility near Athens, Ga.; a Siemens gas turbine plant in Charlotte, N.C.; a Roxul, Inc. manufacturing facility in Byhalia, Miss.; a manufacturing plant for ZF Transmissions in Gray Court, S.C.; an Adena Beef facility in Fort McCoy, Fla.; and a Chelten House processing facility in Las Vegas, Nev.

-If you have food and beverage plant construction needs, please contact Phil Seale, Executive Vice President, Manufacturing/Food & Beverage Markets at firstname.lastname@example.org.
-Or, contact Tyler Cundiff, Senior Manager, Business Development, Food & Beverage Market at email@example.com.
+If you have food and beverage plant construction needs, please contact Phil Seale, Executive Vice President, Manufacturing/Food & Beverage Groups at firstname.lastname@example.org.
+Or, contact Tyler Cundiff, Senior Manager, Business Development, Food & Beverage Group at email@example.com.

 The Benefits of Data Collection in Equipment Manufacturing

 Gray Partners with Rockwell Automation to Increase Automation Offerings for Customers